jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/scenario/scenarioManagement/scenarioManagement.rst

 2. Click on three dots in the right corner of the scenario you need to edit
 3. Click on "Delete" option from the list
 4. If scenario deletes successfully you will get respective message and scenario disappear from the list

+You can also delete a scenario using the "Delete" button inside the edit form for a specific scenario.

 What is option send envelope immediately after step run?
 =========================================================